JohnyForElectric/ID.4/Euro Style Tail Lights.md

 #### Coding
 [OBD11 PRO](https://obdeleven.com/en/) is a must.
 Higly recommend [VCDS](https://store.ross-tech.com/shop/vchv2_ent/) for exporting Ada/Adaptations maps for comparisons and coding itself...

-This section is work in progress.
+This section is work in progress...
+We are close...
+More coming very soon...

 #### End Product